BALLWIN-CHESTERFIELD AWARDS SCHOLARSHIPS TO LOCAL WOMEN

 In May, 1986, branch members came up with the slogan “Soup for Scholarships” and set a goal of $200 to establish the (then titled) Lafayette area branch’s first local scholarship.
 The sale of the bean soup mix was so successful that our goal was easily reached and exceeded.
 A scholarship of $250 was granted to a mature woman student attending UMSL.

-Supporting the AAUW Educational Opportunities Fund and local scholarships for mature women returning to college is still an important part of our branch efforts.
-Our successful program, Dollars for Scholars, raises scholarship funds through member-sponsored activities.
+The Ballwin-Chesterfield branch funds local scholarships for mature women returning to college.
+Currently our successful program, Dollars for Scholars, raises scholarship funds through member-sponsored activities.
 In January we invite these scholarship recipients to attend the branch meeting to share their stories and the benefit the AAUW scholarship has provided.

-The branch works with Financial Aid Officers at our partner colleges to explain our scholarship criteria which includes: female, non-traditional student (mature, ten years or more out of high school), minimum 2.5 GPA, taking 6 or more credit hours per semester and who is attending one of the university programs we assist.
+The branch works with financial aid officers at partner colleges to explain scholarship criteria which include: female, non-traditional student (mature, ten years or more out of high school), minimum 2.5 GPA, taking 6 or more credit hours per semester, and who attends one of the university programs we assist.
 In support of AAUW national goals, special consideration is given to women in STEM programs.
 The colleges select the women to receive our AAUW/Ballwin-Chesterfield awards based on these criteria.